 The school is committed to protecting the privacy of its families.
 All financial information received by the school is held in the strictest confidence.
 Only the Flexible Tuition Committee has access to a family’s application materials.
 Once a Flexible Tuition level is determined, the Business Office is made aware of the tuition for that family.

-Does Every ODHS Family Need to Apply For Flexible Tuition?
+Does Every OHDS Family Have Access to Flexible Tuition?

 All families are invited to submit financial information to determine the tuition level for which they are eligible.
-Families who elect not to submit financial forms will pay the higher tuition rate.
+Families who elect not to submit financial forms will pay the full cost of tuition.